docker/docs/engine/security/trust/trust_delegation.md

 ## Removing all trust data from a Repository

-You can remove all trust data from a repository, including repository, target, snapshot and all delegations keys using the Notary cli.
+You can remove all trust data from a repository, including repository, target, snapshot and all delegations keys using the Notary CLI.

 This is often required by a container registry before a particular repository can be deleted.